sensu/sensu-docs/content/sensu-go/5.11/reference/assets.md

 Assets can be executed by the backend (for handler, filter, and mutator assets), or by the agent (for check assets).
-At runtime, the backend or agent sequentially fetches assets that appear in the `runtime_assets` attribute of the handler, filter, mutator or check and stores them in the backend or agent's local cache.
+At runtime, the backend or agent sequentially fetches assets that appear in the `runtime_assets` attribute of the handler, filter, mutator or check verifies the sha512 checksum, and unpacks them into the backend or agent's local cache directory.
 The location of each asset defined in `runtime_assets` is then injected into the `PATH` before the handler, filter, mutator or check `command` is executed.
 Subsequent handler, filter, mutator or check executions look for the asset in the local cache and ensure the contents match the configured checksum.
 The backend or agent's local cache path can